priyaradhakrishnan0/SNEIT/Datasets/README.md

 classifier to predict SNE mentions, for IO encoding.

 CRF_SNE_Mention_Detector_10938_BIO.txt - This file contains the samples used in the CRF classifier to predict SNE mentions, for BIO encoding.

+WorkingSet.txt - This file contains tweets with valid SNE.